Unicorn AIM IHT ISA

 There is an initial charge of 4.5% plus VAT – reduced to 1% through Wealth Club.
 The annual management fee is 2% plus VAT.
 In addition, there are dealing fees of up to 0.5% (plus £5 per stock) and exit fees of 1% (except upon death).

-Unicorn has always had a small company bias across their range of products and can rightly be called a specialist in this area.
+Unicorn has always had a small company bias across its range of products and can rightly be called a specialist in this area.
 They are experienced in smaller company and AIM management and have a clear vision for what they want to achieve.
 Identifying long term winners and sticking with them over many years is the key.
 Of particular interest are the “blue chip” AIM stocks and those with large family shareholdings.
 This service is managed by a dedicated and talented fund management team and is worthy of consideration.
+15.03.2017

 - Min.
 Investment